 When you first do mesh convergence you will realize, that to have a great accuracy computing time will be significant.
 That is true, but you are not defenseless.
 Look at the similar shell below.
 Coarse mesh gives bad results for sure, but the very fine mesh takes a lot of time to compute.
 Knowing that the stability failure occurs at the bottom I have made a third model (on the right) that has a very fine mesh where it is important, and coarse mesh where “nothing happens”.

 This way I go the accurate outcome without incredible long computing time.
 Of course, there are limits, since you cannot be sure where failure will occur, etc. in some problems.
 Regardless it is always a good idea to make a coarse mesh, check when things will go south, and then refine the mesh in those “hot regions” rather than on the entire model.
 This does not work in all cases, but it works in some 🙂

 - The too coarse mesh can lead to results with very big errors

-- Mesh density analysis helps in decision how refined mesh should be used in the analysis in order to obtain results with satisfactory accuracy
+- Mesh density analysis helps in the decision how refined mesh should be used in the analysis in order to obtain results with satisfactory accuracy

 - Reducing element sizes in places where big deformations/stresses/instabilities take place, allow for greatly increased accuracy without great expense in computing time